New York City Aviation Accident Lawyer

 Rosenbaum & Rosenbaum, P.C., is an NYC aviation accident law firm with more than 40 years of experience in civil litigation.

 We work with federal investigators, aviation experts, and reconstructionists to determine the cause of an accident and whether negligence played a role.
 We aggressively advocate for full and fair compensation from all responsible parties in personal injury and wrongful death claims.
-Contact our law firm to schedule a free consultation to learn more about your rights today.
+Contact our law firm or call us at (212) 514-5007 and schedule a free consultation to learn more about your rights today.

 How Our Personal Injury Lawyers Can Help After An Aviation Accident